rduttshukla/rduttshukla/README.md

 - 👋 Hi, I’m @rduttshukla
 - 👀 I’m interested in taking challenges to build skills which others refuse
+- ⚙️ I am working as a DApp developer using Solidity.
+I am able to use React and Node.js to bundle the projects.
-- 🌱 I’m currently learning Web3 Development Using Solidity.
-Although I plan to learn Rust soon
+- ☘️ I plan to learn Rust to get into Solana development.
 - 💞️ I’m looking to collaborate on Solidity, Javascript and React Based Projects